Sowdhan/credit-card-fraud-detection/README.md

 IsHighRiskCountry: Indicator of whether the transaction occurred in a high-risk country.
 IsProxyUsed: Indicator of whether a proxy was used during the transaction.

+Power BI Dashboard - Transaction Analysis

+Page 1: Overview Dashboard
+Top Row:

+Card Visuals:
+Sum of TransactionAmount
+Sum of AvgTransactionAmount
+Sum of FraudFlag
+Middle Row:

+KPI Chart: Sum of TransactionAmount and AvgTransactionAmount by TransactionType Pie Chart: Sum of FraudFlag
+Line Chart: Sum of TransactionAmount and FraudFlag by Year Bottom Row:

+Map Chart: Sum of TransactionAmount and FraudFlag by Location Line Chart: Count of TransactionType by FraudFlag Stacked Bar Chart: Sum of FraudFlag by Timestamp
+Page 2: Transaction Amount by Transaction ID
+Stacked Column Chart: Sum of TransactionAmount by TransactionID Page 3: Fraud Analysis
+Donut Chart: Sum of TransactionAmount by FraudFlag Page 4: Transaction Trends Over Time
+Line Chart: Sum of FraudFlag and Sum of TransactionAmount by Timestamp Page 5: Fraud Pattern Visualization
+Tree Map: Sum of TransactionAmount and Timestamp by FraudFlag Page 6: Previous Transaction Interval Analysis Clustered Column Chart: Sum of TransactionAmount by PreviousTransactionInterval